bbauska/W3Cx-3of5/README.md

 </details>

 This code is the just the same as in the previous example except that we removed all Xs and Yx in the code.
 We also added at the end (<i>lines 25-26</i>) two lines of code that draw the coordinate system.
 The drawArrow(startX, startY, endX, endY, width, color) function is a utility function that we will present later.
-You can see it in the JS source code of the pen below:
+You can see it in the JavaScript source code of the pen below:

-<h4>JS</h4>
+<h4>JavaScript</h4>

 <details>
  <summary>Click to expand!</summary>